22soulfan/WhirlyOS/README.md

 A curated repository for building **WhirlyOS Linux**, based on Debian.

+> **Copyright Notice:** I forked this repository from hirohamada2014, who is the original owner of WhirlyOS. hirohamada214 was my old GitHub account, but I moved to a new one and forked this repo.

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.

-> **Note:** I made lots of attempts to build WhirlyOS using 0x OS Builder.
+> ### **Note:** I made lots of attempts to build WhirlyOS using 0x OS Builder.
 I have to test with Cubic next!
 >
 > i386 compatibility releases only!

 ---

 ## 🐧 Base Distribution

+> [!WARNING]
+> Development of WhirlyOS is still ongoing.
+Wait for a release.

 WhirlyOS is based on **Debian Stable**, ensuring: